ZERO TOLERANCE ON DISCRIMINATORY LANGUAGE OR CONDUCT

 If a player is suspended as a result of receiving a red card or an accumulation of yellow cards, he will be suspended until 24 hours after the match of the team for which he is listed on the league roster.
 So, for instance, if a player listed on a reserve team roster receives a two match suspension as a result of actions during a first team match, that player will be suspended until 24 hours after his team has played its next two reserve team matches, including cup matches.
 The player will be suspended for all league and cup matches during the suspension period.

 If a team is not notified by 12:00 noon on a Friday of a player being suspended as a result of yellow card accumulations, the player's suspension shall be carried to the following week.

-Teams shall appear in proper uniformed attire for all league and cup games.
-Players who, in the judgment of the referee, are not properly attired will be ordered off the field.
-In addition, the referee must order any players off the field, if, in the referee’s opinion, their dress could lead to an error in judgment.
 The home team shall always wear their “home” jerseys (except white) and the away team shall wear either white jerseys or colors that do not conflict with the home team’s jersey colors.
 The away team must change jerseys if there is a conflict.

 All players on a team must wear matching jerseys, shorts and socks.

-SPECIAL RULE FOR OVER-37 DIVISION
+SPECIAL RULE FOR OVER-40 DIVISION (2021/2022 SEASON)